athma25/small_size_SI/README.md

 ## Other notes
 * .gitignore file lets you ignore everything under the output subdirectories to save space on the repo
+* *printPdf.m* and *myTxtFmt.m* are custom MATLAB scripts to print plot as PDF and change font size and interpreter